 For the kind of work he does, kicking legs all year round has been the order, and on whose calls to duty he responds to every other day.
 They’ve paid his bills and that of many.

 I’m excited to be home in Africa and proud to see what my brothers in Sierra Leone have achieved in successfully fighting against the Ebola virus.
 Health is the most important thing in life.
 With health and a strong dream you can achieve anything in life.
-Football has an important role to play in educating young girls and boys to live a healthy lifestyle.
+Football has an important role to play in educating young girl

 Through his exploits, dreams have been harnessed, opportunities have been created and broken souls have been mended.